Edwardine Ordinals: Elizabethan restoration and further revision

-The religious situation of the Elizabethan period saw a significant degree of nonconformism and associated tendencies towards Presbyterianism alongside Catholic recusancy.
-In 1562, the pope had forbade Catholics from attending Church of England services while some Calvinists rejected the official liturgies on their own theological grounds.
+This tension meant the religious situation of the Elizabethan period saw a significant degree of nonconformism and associated tendencies towards Presbyterianism alongside Catholic recusancy.
+In 1562, the pope forbade Catholics from attending Church of England services while some Calvinists rejected the official liturgies on their own theological grounds.
 John Whitgift became Archbishop of Canterbury in 1583 and, despite his Calvinist deferences, supported the "orthodoxy" of the Church of England in its view priesthood as a sacred office as defined in the Book of Common Prayer and the ordinal's ritual for ordaining priests and consecrating bishops.

 In the moderately revised 1604 prayer book, a canon was appended to specify the minimum age of a candidate for the priesthood and mandated that all candidates to that office hold a university degree.
 In preparation for the 1661 prayer book revision, John Cosin annotated his personal copy of the 1552 ordinal.
 The most significant deviation between the second Edwardine Ordinal and the ordinal as contained within the 1662 Book of Common Prayer was the phrasing in the imperative formula in the episcopal and priestly ordinations; these were expanded to included reference to the particular office a candidate was being ordained to.
 Unlike prior editions, the ordinal was not only bound together with the 1662 prayer book but considered a part of the prayer book.